oliveruhrig/agent-framework-poc/README.md

 - Azure CLI logged in with access to your Azure AI project (`az login`)
 - An Azure AI Agent deployment configured for `AZURE_AI_PROJECT_ENDPOINT` and `AZURE_AI_MODEL_DEPLOYMENT_NAME`
-- Exported CSV data files containing Copilot usage telemetry (see the schemas below)
+- Exported CSV data file containing Copilot segment-level adoption telemetry (see the schema below)

 Install dependencies: